kubecost/docs/cost-allocation.md

 2) the cost of each resource
 3) the amount of time resources were provisioned

-For more information, refer to this [FAQ](https://github.com/kubecost/cost-model#frequently-asked-questions) on how each of these inputs is determined based on your environment.
+For more information, refer to the [OpenCost spec](https://github.com/opencost/opencost/blob/develop/spec/opencost-specv01.md).

 ### Filters
 Filter resources by namespace, clusterId, and/or Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations such as deployments or pods.
 When a filter is applied, only resources with this matching value will be shown.
 These filters are also applied to external out-of-cluster asset tags.
 Supported filters are as follows: